- What is an EDRMS?

 More information on some of these issues is provided in What are the key success factors when implementing an EDRMS?

-Business systems in your organisation can include email systems, social media applications, workflow systems and purpose built or customised databases.
+Business systems in your organisation can include email systems, customer relations management systems, SharePoint systems, workflow systems and purpose built or customised databases.

 Business systems are often poorly designed for recordkeeping, particularly the management of records of longer term value.
 With low risk records that are not required for long periods of time, it may be viable to keep them within the business system.
 With high risk records or records required to be kept for longer periods, your organisation will need to assess how to manage them appropriately.